molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 When this page is shown with the "import succes" message, than you know that your data and metadata are uploaded correctly.

-After the data is uploaded into MOLGENIS, you can change some permission for the entities.
+After the data is uploaded into MOLGENIS, you can change some permissions for the entities.

-In the permission view you can:
+In the permissions view you can:

-1. Select a group: which user group will get this permissions.
+1. Select a group: which user group will get these permissions.
 2. Select permission for a entity (table).
 You can choose between: Edit, View, Count and None.
 For more information about permissions visit this section: [Setting permissions](#permissions)

 ###### <a name="upload-screens-result-steps"></a>Steps